lmarzocchetti/c-template/README.md

 # c-template
 Simple Meson template for C projects

+# Motivation
+I like simplicity and not to do the same stuff for every project.
+If you don't want to use some of these libraries, is easier to delete some files than rewrite the same thing every time.

 # Already included libraries
 I have created this template to provide at least a minimal set of functionality to the C language.
 These libraries are included (and easily swappable or removable):